 This is a pattern we see repeated everywhere across North America.

-Despite the obfuscation of modern accounting practices, the math equation for a local government is fairly straightforward: a public infrastructure investment must generate enough private wealth to pay for the ongoing replacement and repair of that infrastructure or, if it is to be sustained, it must be subsidized by a more financially productive part of the system.
+Modern accounting practices can obfuscate the underlying math that local governments face.
+But in reality, the math equation for a local government is fairly straightforward: when we make a public infrastructure investment, it must generate enough private wealth to pay for the ongoing replacement and repair of that infrastructure.
+If that investment is not generating that wealth, then it will have to be subsidized by a more financially productive part of the system.

 Analyses of new developments suggest that a minimum of $20 in private wealth is needed to sustain, for the long term, each dollar of public infrastructure investment.
 A ratio of 40:1 would provide an optimal buffer for future uncertainty.
 Yet, when we examine modern North American localities, it is common to find ratios of 1:1 or worse.
 That is, in the current development pattern, it takes one dollar of public infrastructure investment to create one dollar of private wealth.
 That’s a formula for economic disaster.